Augs0/Augs0/README.md

 I'd love to get involved with any projects related to accessibility or tech for good 🦸‍♀️

-🌍  Speak to me in: English, 日本語, español, 한국어, italiano, Deutsch, and français.
+🌍  Speak to me in: English, 日本語, español, 한국어, italiano, and Deutsch.
 Fluency may vary 😉

 📝  Pronouns: she/her